The World Congress of Faiths invites students to submit entries for its 2018 Essay Award.

 Entries will be judged anonymously.
 Therefore do not put your name or any other personal details on the text.
 Choose a codeword of six to eight letters and use this to head your text.
 Put all your contact details (term time and home) in the covering email, together with your chosen codeword.

 All papers will be anonymised.
-There will be four judges, from Jewish, Christian, Muslim and Buddhist traditions.
+There will be four judges, from a variety of faith traditions.

 All enquiries should be addressed to Jenny Kartupelis, email@example.com